Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Happens After You Accept an Offer on Your Home?

-Accepting an offer is an important milestone, but the home sale is not finished until closing.
+Accepting an offer is an important milestone, but the home sale is not finished until closing and funding.

-Many sellers ask, what happens after I accept an offer on my home?
-The answer depends on the contract terms, option period, inspection, appraisal, buyer financing, title work, HOA requirements, lender deadlines, repair negotiations, and closing timeline.
+Many sellers ask what happens after they accept an offer on their home.
+The answer depends on the contract terms, option period, inspections, appraisal, buyer financing, title work, HOA requirements, repair negotiations, lender deadlines, and closing timeline.

-For homeowners in Frisco, Plano, Preston Hollow, and North Dallas, Gary and Linda Bale with Bale Real Estate Group help sellers stay organized, understand deadlines, review next steps, negotiate inspection issues, monitor buyer financing, and move toward closing with confidence.
+Gary and Linda Bale with Bale Real Estate Group help homeowners throughout Allen, Aubrey, Celina, Coppell, Dallas, Frisco, McKinney, Park Cities, Plano, Preston Hollow, Princeton, Prosper, North Dallas, and the surrounding Greater Dallas area stay organized, understand deadlines, evaluate inspection issues, monitor buyer financing, and move toward closing with confidence.

 Why Contract-to-Close Matters